-- The Housing Coordinator will maintain, and annually review an ongoing list of reviews potential funding opportunitiesavailable to affordable housing developments on an annual basis with budget review. - Additionally, the Coordinator will assist the city in pursuit of federal, state, and private funding for low- and moderate-income housing by applying for state and federal monies annually for direct support of lower-income housing construction and rehabilitation, specifically for development of housing affordable to extremely low-income households.
+- The Housing Coordinator will maintain, and annually review an ongoing list of funding opportunities available to affordable housing developments. - Additionally, the Coordinator will assist the city in pursuit of federal, state, and private funding for low- and moderate-income housing by applying for state and federal monies annually for direct support of lower-income housing construction and rehabilitation, specifically for development of housing affordable to extremely low-income households.